axelyamel/tcg-autotuning/README.md

 Updates:

+	v0.452:Fixed Copy to registers not having the statement.
+	       Fixed tile_by_index not having the statement index.
+	       If there is more than one operation with the same the outer most loop index, then they are fused.

 	v0.451:Fixed minor bug in the CUDA-CHiLL script output at the cudaize level

 	v0.45: Added Naive Autotuning which parries CUDA Threads, Blocks, Registers as well